 Rooftop Bars and Saigon Skydeck

-For the best views over this chaotic city, head up high!
-The Saigon Skydeck in the Bitexco Financial Tower offers 360-degree views from the 50th floor for around 520kVND (20€).
-There are also plenty of rooftop bars throughout the city where you can watch the sunset with a drink in hand.
+For the best way to see views over this chaotic city, head up high!
+The Saigon Skydeck in the Bitexco Financial Tower (the tallest building in Ho Chi Minh City) offers 360-degree views from the 50th floor for around 520kVND (€20).
+This observation deck provides an excellent vantage point to appreciate the scale of this busy city.

 One unique experience is the infinity pool at Le Vela Saigon.
-Le Vela Saigon is actually a hotel, but you don't have to stay there to access their rooftop infinity pool, you can enter by paying around 340kVND (13€).
-It's a great way to cool off and escape the chaos for a few hours (although, I went here on my last day in Vietnam, so I spent most of my time there crying, oops).
+Le Vela Saigon is actually a hotel, but you don't have to stay there to access their rooftop infinity pool, you can enter by paying around 340kVND (€13).
+It's a great place to cool off and escape the chaos for a few hours (although, I went here on my last day in Vietnam, so I spent most of my time there crying, oops).

 Jade Emperor Pagoda